 - If desired, lightly toast the pecans in a skillet over medium heat.
 Stir them frequently and remove from the heat when they are fragrant.
 Set aside to cool.

-- In a large mixing bowl, stir together the brown sugar and flour.
-Add the eggs and mix to combine.
+- In a large mixing bowl, stir together the ⅓ cup light brown sugar and 2 Tablespoons all purpose flour.
+Add the 3 large eggs and mix to combine.

-- Stir in the sweetened condensed milk and vanilla until uniform.
-Then add the pecans.
-Pour the filling into the prepared pie shell..
+- Stir in the 14 ounces sweetened condensed milk and 2 teaspoons vanilla extract until uniform.

-- Bake for 25 minutes, then cover the edges of the pie with a pie shield or aluminum foil.
+- Bake on the preheated sheet pan for 25 minutes.
+Cover the edges of the pie with a pie shield or aluminum foil.
 Continue to bake for about 10 more minutes, or until the edges of the pie are set and the center has just a little wiggle left.

-- Cool completely at room temperature before transferring to the refrigerator for storage.
+- Cool completely to room temperature before transferring to the refrigerator for storage.

 - Your loosely covered pie will stay good in the refrigerator for up to 5 days.